-While wearing a small receiver around your neck, this system features no cords and instead it relies on the transmission of light to a the receiver.
+Infrared systems are even more discreet than other hearing aid devices.
+While wearing a small receiver around your neck, this system features no cords; instead it relies on the transmission of light to a the receiver.
 An infrared system is connected to headphones or an induction loop and can be used with hearing aids or without them.
 Additionally, the infrared system can be used with a television as well as a radio.

 Earphones / headphones

 When you are watching television on your own, using earphones or headphones can make it much easier to comprehend speech without having to avoid background noise.
 These simple-to-use devices plug directly into your television as long as it has an earphone socket.
-Sometimes referred to as TV ears, this wireless headset allows you to have complete control over the volume and tone of your sound - which is great for people with hearing loss because your threshold of frequency may be different that others' threshold.
-Some TV ears have features that include television audio processing, automatic commercial control and voice clarification circuitry.
+One such product, TV Ears, is a wireless headset that allows you to have complete control over the volume and tone of your sound - which is great for people with hearing loss because your threshold of frequency may be different that others' thresholds.
+TV Ears features include television audio processing and automatic commercial control.
 This device can also be adjusted to different listening environments.

-Hearing aid technology works with bluetooth to connect to audio devices with a switch of a button.
+Hearing aid technology works with Bluetooth to connect to audio devices with a switch of a button.
 With this capability, your hearing aids are able to work as several different types of devices.
 You can quickly turn your hearing aids into a hands-free headset that allows for optimal hearing.
-Bluetooth allows you to connect to the television, switch over to a landline or cellphone, and it works as a remote control.
-This wireless connection is simple to activate and can decrease the amount of wires and other devices being used.
+Bluetooth allows you to connect to the television, switch over to a landline or cell phone, and it works as a remote control.
+The wireless connection is simple to activate and can decrease the amount of wires and other devices being used.